jgillich/blog/content/post/2016-10-23-converting-to-typescript-2.md

 ### Use @types

 You can now install type definitions via npm, typings/tsd are no longer needed.
-The syntax looks like this:
+Installation goes like this:

     npm install --save @types/react

+All DefinitelyTyped definitions are available, so you might as well do this now.
-After installing all typings that way, remove the reference path to the old definitions, try to build and get a trillion errors.
+After installing all typings, remove the reference path to the old definitions, try to build and observe how TypeScript cannot resolve a single mdule.
 First, we have to tell TypeScript that we're using node modules:

     // tsconfig.json
     {